 Wysoosler

-wysoosler is a popular Vodka cocktail containing a combinations of Sweet Vermouth,Gin,Green Chartreuse,Orange Bitters .Served using Any Glass of your Choice
+Wysoosler is a popular Vodka cocktail containing a combinations of Sweet Vermouth,Gin,Green Chartreuse,Orange Bitters .Served using a cocktail glass

 Wysoosler Ingredients